repassa/clearsale_clean/README.md

 # ClearsaleClean

 Gem based on the https://github.com/Baby-com-br/clearsale gem, my thanks to Daniel Konishi.

-Gem for shipping and checking orders at ClearSale.
+Gem for send and checking orders at ClearSale.

 ## Installation